nicoferreyra/people-pictures/readme.md

 This project is a web application made to show the people that work in Tarmac.
 It has a RESTful API that provides people, roles and cities related to the company.
-It also has a frontend layer that consumes the mentiones API and uses the data to allow user interaction.
+It also has a frontend application that consumes the mentiones API and uses the data to allow user interaction.

 ## Built With